Coughing is a natural reflex that helps clear the airways of irritants. A dry cough is one that does not produce mucus.

 - identifying and avoiding GERD triggers

-To prevent heart disease, which can trigger a dry cough and chest pain, the Centers for Disease Control and Prevention (CDC) recommend:
+To prevent heart disease, which can trigger a dry cough and chest pain, the

 Most coughs result from a mild URTI.
 These infections tend to clear up on their own within a few days, though they may require antibiotics, depending on the pathogen involved.